Skip to main content

 Risk-Taking: Calculated, Not Reckless

 Action Step: Identify a process in your team that could use improvement.
-Brainstorm three potential solutions, no matter how out-of-the-box they might seem.
-Choose one to implement as a small-scale experiment.
+Brainstorm three potential solutions and choose one to implement.

-Action Step: At your next team meeting, share a recent mistake you made and what you learned from it.
+Action Step: At your next team meeting, share a recent mistake and what you learned.
 Encourage team members to do the same.
-Celebrate the lessons, not just the successes.

 The Growth Mindset in Action: Real-World Examples

-1. Microsoft: Under CEO Satya Nadella, Microsoft shifted from a "know-it-all" culture to a "learn-it-all" culture.
-This change helped the company pivot successfully to cloud computing and regain its innovative edge.
+1. Microsoft: Under CEO Satya Nadella, shifted from a "know-it-all" culture to a "learn-it-all" culture.

 Remember, developing a growth mindset is itself a growth process.
-It takes time and effort.
 Be patient with yourself and your team.

 Measuring Success: Beyond the Bottom Line